Sz-Tim/NR995_Module_9/3_how_to_use/readme.md

 ## Basic workflow
 After you've sufficiently configured git, GitHub, and RStudio as described in Part II, using git should be generally painless.
+0. (Open RStudio and **Pull** to ensure you're working on the latest version)
+1. Work normally
+2. Save normally
+3. After finishing a discrete task (e.g., code for data cleaning/analysis/plot, a paragraph or section in a written document, etc) get ready for git
+4. **Stage** and **Commit** each discrete task separately for simple & meaningful commit messages
+5. **Push** your commit(s) to the remote repository

 ## Merge conflicts